Ukrainian refugee crisis: France

-On 10 March, the Interior Ministry reported that 7,251 people had arrived in France from Ukraine, 6,967 of whom were Ukrainian nationals.
+On 10 March 2022, the Interior Ministry reported that 7,251 people had arrived in France from Ukraine, 6,967 of whom were Ukrainian nationals.
 By 16 March, at least 17,000 Ukrainian refugees had entered France, according to French interior minister Gérald Darmanin.
-On 24 March, Prime Minister Jean Castex visiting the new reception center for Ukrainian refugees in Nice on Thursday, and said that 30,000 Ukrainian refugees had entered France since 25 February.
-As of 30 March, about 45,000 Ukrainians, mainly women and children, had arrived in France.
+On 24 March 2022, Prime Minister Jean Castex visiting the new reception center for Ukrainian refugees in Nice on Thursday, and said that 30,000 Ukrainian refugees had entered France since 25 February.
+As of 30 March 2022, about 45,000 Ukrainians, mainly women and children, had arrived in France.

-As of 27 April, more than 70,000 refugees were benefiting from the subsidy for asylum seekers (Ada) in France, and by 24 May, more than 85,000 according to the French Office for Immigration and integration.
-By 29 May this figure was believed to be around 93,000.
-The number was expected to reach 100,000 during June said prefect Joseph Zimet, As of 4 July, more than 100,000 refugees were benefiting from the subsidy for asylum seekers (Ada) in France.
+As of 27 April 2022, more than 70,000 refugees were benefiting from the subsidy for asylum seekers (Ada) in France, and by 24 May 2022, more than 85,000 according to the French Office for Immigration and integration.
+By 29 May 2022, this figure was believed to be around 93,000.
+The number was expected to reach 100,000 during June 2022 said prefect Joseph Zimet, As of 4 July, more than 100,000 refugees were benefiting from the subsidy for asylum seekers (Ada) in France.

 A portal called "Je m'engage pour l'Ukraine" (I am committed to Ukraine) was launched with state support, aiming to coordinate help from French citizens.

 The French portal to help Ukrainian citizens who choose France has changed its name "Pour l'Ukraine" - "For Ukraine" in French.

 France is fully in solidarity with the Ukrainians and mobilized to facilitate their reception in France.
 The "Pour l'Ukraine" portal offers all the useful information to support them in their first days in France.
 It also allows citizens wishing to mobilize alongside them, to access devices near their homes.

-Polls show that 85% of the French public are in favour of helping Ukrainian refugees.
+Polls conducted shortly after the invasion began showed that 85% of the French public were in favour of helping Ukrainian refugees.